conradz/hut-modal/README.md

 ### Event: `result(value)`

 Triggered when an element with the `data-result` attribute is clicked.
 The modal will be automatically hidden and `value` will be the value of the `data-result` attribute of the element that was clicked.

-## Styling

-Set the variables that are defined in `variables.css` file to change the styling.
-You can also override the styles in your own stylesheet.